michelmbem/AddyScript/docs/flow-control.md

 ## Loops

 Loops are used to repeat an action until a condition is met.
-In AddyScript, we have 4 different kinds of loops.
+In AddyScript, we have four different kinds of loops.
 These are:

 ### The While loop: